harinicit/harinicit/README.md

 - 👋 Hi, I’m @harini
 - 🌱 I’m currently learning Flutter,Kotlie,Ai,Ml
 - 📫 How to reach me hni077986@gmail.com
-- 🎓 I’m currently studying at Chennai Institute Of Technology-B.Tech CSBS
+- 🎓 I’m currently studying at Chennai Institute Of Technology-B.Tech CSB

-Python C++ ReactJS HTML CSS Bootstrap JavaScript Node.js Django Figma Java MySQL MongoDB Pnadas

 <!---
 harinicit/harinicit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.